jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-5.md

 Chakotay drew in a breath.
 “It’s not over yet.”
 He replied ominously.

 The CDS Krebor rendezvoused with Voyager half an hour later.
 Janeway peered at the vessel through her ready room windows as she waited for Gul Valen.
 It was a typical Cardassian design, roughly in the shape of the Egyptian Ankh hieroglyphic symbol.
 At the head of the Krebor, the bridge sat atop a halfmoon structure that was raised above the main body.
 The warp engines were shaped like blades, they jutted out of the sides of the forward section of the main body like wings.
 The hull then tapered to a streamlined tail section which ended in a double point.
 Janeway thought to herself that there was something odd about that ship.
-It looked like there was an unfinished module on its dorsal section.
-Almost as if the Galor-class warship was in the middle of being upgraded to the much more powerful Keldon-class.
+It looked like there was an unfinished module on its dorsal section; almost as if the Galor-class warship was in the middle of being upgraded to the much more powerful Keldon-class.

 From behind Janeway, the doors parted and Gul Valen stepped through.
 “Captain Janeway.”
 He said with a slight bow of his head.
 Valen was dressed in the typical Cardassian uniform.
 The most outstanding feature of the uniform was the dark grey, triangular shaped metal plate that covered Valen’s chest.
 Flexible black fabric stretched out from the plate to cover his arms and lower torso.
 His pants and boots were similarly made of the militaristic dark grey and black fabrics.
 The uniform included a communications device wrapped around the wrist and the yellow lettering emblazoned on the chestplate signified his rank as Gul, which was equivalent to a Starfleet Captain.